snarfed/bridgy/docs/index.rst

 5. Add the silo to `granary <https://github.com/snarfed/granary>`__:

    1. Add a new ``.py`` file for your silo.
 Follow the existing examples.
-At minimum, you'll need to implement `get_activities_response <https://github.com/snarfed/granary/blob/845afbbd521f7ba43b3339bcc1ce3afddd205047/granary/source.py#L137>`__ and convert your silo's API data to `ActivityStreams <http://activitystrea.ms/>`__.
+At minimum, you’ll need to implement `get_activities_response <https://github.com/snarfed/granary/blob/845afbbd521f7ba43b3339bcc1ce3afddd205047/granary/source.py#L137>`__ and convert your silo’s API data to `ActivityStreams <http://activitystrea.ms/>`__.
    2. Add a new unit test file and write some tests!
    3. Add it to